Recognizing Aggression in Dogs: Key Signs to Watch For

 5. Excessive Barking

-6. Protective or Possessive Behavior, also known as guarding
+6. Protective or Possessive Behavior (Resource Guarding)

 7. Fear-Based Aggression